 Few sights on this earth are more breathtaking than the Northern Lights.
 The natural phenomenon is typically visible from September to April, illuminating the night sky with vibrant, dancing colour.
 We offer a number of cruises that travel to ports such as Tromsø, Alta, Åndalsnes and Stavanger in search of the aurora borealis, this awe-inspiring show.

 The calm, clear waters of Norway’s fjords are surrounded by towering cliffs and waterfalls, and the experience of sailing through them reminds you of the beauty and power of the natural world.
 Many Norwegian Fjords cruises sail through Sognefjord, the world’s longest and deepest fjord, and the UNESCO-listed Geirangerfjord, to name but two.

-The Baltic is like a fairytale come to life.
 Nestled between rolling green hills and tranquil fjords, the Norwegian capital of Oslo is a compact city that’s perfect for exploring on foot or on two wheels.
 Marvel at the city’s modern architecture in the shape of the sculptural glass Opera House and the striking Barcode, 12 individually designed buildings of different heights and widths.